blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 ```

 This is a quite simple project structure.
-Most of the files are gradle config files
+Most of the files are Gradle config files
-and gradle wrapper.
+and Gradle wrapper.
 We will be touching only 3 files: *build.gradle*, *HelloResource.java*,
 *JerseyApplication.java*.

 ## Build config